-- 1. Completed Table outlining various aspects of the Standard(s) to assess and completed with final evidence specified October 29, 2021 - 2.
-Working Group Reports shared with the Steering Committee from note takers after each meeting rolling basis September 2021 August 2022 - 3.
+- 1. Draft Line of Inquiry October 4, 2021 - 2.
+Final Line of Inquiry October 11, 2021 - 3.
+Completed Table outlining various aspects of the Standard(s) to assess and completed with final evidence specified October 29, 2021 - 4.
+Working Group Reports shared with the Steering Committee from note takers after each meeting rolling basis September 2021 August 2022 - 5.
 Chapter Outline including the following November 30, 2021 - a.
-Institutional priority(ies) selected for study (written in the form of a question that connects each priority to the Working Group Standard) - b.
+Institutional priority identified for study (written in the form of a question that connects each priority to the Working Group Standard) - b.
 Link each criterion of the Working Group Standard to existing evidence/data - c.
 Evaluate the Working Group Requirement(s) of Affiliation - d.
-Analysis of the evidence in light of the criteria for the Working Group Standard and Requirement(s) of Affiliation - ^{e.} Highlight the specific programs, processes, and achievements that help communicate the Messiah story in the context of the Working Group Standard - 4.
-1st Chapter Draft January 7, 2022 (Steering Committee review) - 5.
-2nd Chapter Draft March 18, 2022 (findings presented to campus and BOT for comment)
+Analysis of the evidence in light of the criteria for the Working Group Standard and Requirement(s) of Affiliation

-- 6. Final Chapter including the following August 26, 2022 - o A heading indicating Standard/priority under consideration - Cross-references to relevant materials in other parts of the report and within the Evidence Inventory - o Analytically-based inquiry and reflection - o Conclusions, including strengths and challenges, with references to appropriate Criteria - o Opportunities for ongoing institutional improvement and innovation
+- e.
+Highlight the specific programs, processes, and achievements that help communicate the Messiah story in the context of the Working Group Standard - 6.
+1st Chapter Draft January 7, 2022 (Steering Committee review) - 7.
+2nd Chapter Draft March 18, 2022 (findings presented to campus and BOT for comment) - 8.
+Final Chapter including the following August 26, 2022 - a.
+A heading indicating Standard/priority under consideration - b.
+Cross-references to relevant materials in other parts of the report and within the Evidence Inventory - c.
+Analytically-based inquiry and reflection - d.
+Conclusions, including strengths and challenges, with references to appropriate Criteria - e.
+Opportunities for ongoing institutional improvement and innovation

-Appendix A
+Exhibit A